paddi1990/modCnet_document/doc/help.rst

 Getting Help
 ==================

 We appreciate your feedback and questions!
-You can report any error or suggestion related to ac4Cnet as an `issue on github <https://github.com/yulab2021/ac4Cnet/issues>`_.
-If you have questions related to the manuscript, data, or any general comment or suggestion please use the `Discussions <https://github.com/yulab2021/ac4Cnet/discussions>`_.
+You can report any error or suggestion related to modCnet as an `issue on github <https://github.com/yulab2021/modCnet/issues>`_.
+If you have questions related to the manuscript, data, or any general comment or suggestion please use the `Discussions <https://github.com/yulab2021/modCnet/discussions>`_.

 Thank you!